webRunes/WRIO-local-dev/readme.md

 # Clone your repositories there

-Note: replace "webRunes" in the URLs below to your github name, if you're going to work on this fork.
 Note for Windows users: [Python](https://www.python.org/downloads/release/python-2713/) must be installed.
 Please make sure, python is included in system path.
+Note: Fork and replace "webRunes" in the URLs below with your github name.

 If you're going to work on front-end only this will be enough
 ```